-Scope of the Journal: The Iranian Journal of Basic Medical Sciences (IJBMS) is a peer-reviewed, monthly publication by Mashhad University of Medical Sciences (MUMS), Mashhad, Iran.
+The Iranian Journal of Basic Medical Sciences (IJBMS) is a peer-reviewed, monthly publication of Mashhad University of Medical Sciences (MUMS), Mashhad, Iran.
 The Journal of "IJBMS” is a modern forum for scientific communication.
-Data and information, useful to investigators in any discipline in basic medical sciences mainly including Anatomical Sciences, Biochemistry, Genetics, Immunology, Microbiology, Pathology, Pharmacology, Pharmaceutical Sciences, and Physiology, will be published after they have been peer reviewed.
+Data and information useful to investigators in any discipline in basic medical sciences mainly including Anatomical Sciences, Biochemistry, Genetics, Immunology, Microbiology, Pathology, Pharmacology, Pharmaceutical Sciences, and Physiology, will be published after peer review.

 If research misconduct, fraud or plagiarism is suspected, editors will follow the Committee on Publication Ethics (COPE) guidelines and reserve the rights to inform authors or their institution.More details are available from Publication Ethics.
 Please read these instructions before submitting your article.

-Authorship: As stated in the ICMJE recommendations, credit for authorship requires:
+Authorship: As stated in the ICMJE recommendations, authorship credit requires:

 (1) Significant contributions to conceptualization and design; or the acquisition, analysis, or interpretation of the data,